MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/deploy-viva-sales-sf.md

 ![Screenshot showing form settings in Viva Sales admin center ](media/viva-sales-forms-admin-sf.png "Screenshot showing form settings in Viva Sales admin center.")

-You can set up Copilot in Viva Sales to use generally available and preview features.
+You can set up Copilot in Viva Sales to use copilot features that are in preview or generally available.
 More information: [Set up Copilot in Viva Sales](suggested-replies.md).

 ![Screenshot showing Copilot settings in Viva Sales admin center ](media/viva-sales-replies-admin-sf.png "Screenshot showing Copilot settings in Viva Sales admin center.")